 About Campo Grafico, the technical and aesthetic graphic magazine, published from 1933 to 1939, an Italian style incubator for typography and visual design.

 Campo Grafico immediately became an ideal aggregation point for similarly-minded independent, free spirits, many of whom had hitherto worked in complete obscurity.
 Whatever their training, technical and/or artistic, they were open minds responding to the provocative intellectual stimulus that had characterized the European avant-gardes in the previous decade.

 “Campo Grafico” first editorial staff in the Dradi/Rossi office, in corso Vercelli (Milano - 1933).
 From left to right: Bruno Pallavera, Attilio Rossi, Pasinetti, Giuseppe Muggiani, Augusto Arguti, and Carlo Dradi (seated).

-Although launched in 1933, the Campo Grafico adventure actually began in 1932 in a tavern in ‘via delle Asole’, a small street not far from Milan’s imposing gothic cathedral, where the core group of the journal’s founding writers and artists met periodically.
-They knew that there was a dire need to rejuvenate the graphic arts: from a technical point of view there were the intention to bring typographical quality at the photography greatness; in the aesthetic level it was necessary to overcome the now narrow and inadequate limits of neoclassical symmetries and typography as art; lastly, culturally, the innovation could only come from the contamination between typography, rational architecture and the European artistic avant-garde.
+Although launched in 1933, the Campo Grafico adventure actually began in 1932, in a tavern in ‘via delle Asole’, a small street not far from Milan’s imposing gothic cathedral, where the core group of the journal’s founding writers and artists met periodically.
+They knew that there was a dire need to rejuvenate the graphic arts: from a technical point of view, they wanted to combine typographical quality with the great strides made in photography; at the aesthetic level, it was necessary to overcome the constricting, inadequate limits of neoclassical symmetry and typography as art; lastly, culturally, they knew that such innovation could only come about from the cross-fertilization of typography, rationalist architecture, and the european artistic avant-garde.

 Number one Campo Grafico cover (designed by Carlo Dradi, Battista Pallavera, Attilio Rossi) and the magazine's opening page.